drodz11/colors-of-ozu/pages/about.md

 It is worth noting that, for the six color films treated in this study, the "predominately static camera" became an entirely static one, as these films do not contain any pans, tilts, or tracking shots.

 For those who may not be familiar with Ozu's work, watching the films released during this "mature" period does induce a kind of déjà vu wherein plots, characters, and familial structures sometimes blur and run together.
 As noted by Donald Richie, Ozu had "but one major subject, the Japanese family, and but one major theme, its dissolution" (1).
 While there has been some resistance to this monolithic viewing of Ozu's films, notably from David Bordwell who contends that "closely scrutinized, his films turn out to be far less alike than people usually think" (2), considering that Ozu repeatedly employed the same actors to play many similar, key roles in his films (most famously, [Setsuko Hara](https://en.wikipedia.org/wiki/Setsuko_Hara) and [Chishū Ryū](https://en.wikipedia.org/wiki/Chish%C5%AB_Ry%C5%AB)), rigorously adhered to specific shooting and editing conventions, and released his films with titles that often employ similar evocations of temporal seasons (e.g. _Late Spring_ (1949), _Early Summer_ (1951), _Early Spring_ (1956), _Late Autumn_ (1960), _The End of Summer_ (1961), _An Autumn Afternoon_ (1962)), the casual or non-academic viewer might be excused in forgetting the specific details of these family-centered dramas that usually revolve around generational tensions between parents and children.
 This narrative and stylistic consistency present in Ozu's work, far from being a shortcoming, is a deep pronouncement and dedication to craft which is "formal and the formality is that of poetry, the creation of an ordered context that destroys habit and familiarity, returning to each word, to each image, in its original freshness and urgency" (Richie, xiii).

 Using the digital tools and methods outlined in the next section, this project hopes produce a similar freshness and new way of looking at Ozu's cinematic poetry, one that breaks from the confines of traditional viewing and allows for new analytical methods.

-Much more detailed and thoughtful analyses of Ozu's films can be found in many other places.
-For some recommendations, see the Resources and Learning Tools section at the bottom of this page.
+Much more detailed and comprehensive analyses of Ozu's films can be found in many other places.
+For some recommendations of where to seek out these commentaries, see the Resources and Learning Tools section at the bottom of this page.

 <br>

 ## Methods & Tools
 Tools and applications used in this project include:

   * [FFmpeg](https://www.ffmpeg.org/)